 The trouble comes when you’re trying to register and insure the vehicle – which, in most states, you can’t do if you don’t have a valid license.
 This is because you can’t get insurance without a valid license and anyone financing a vehicle is required to have full coverage insurance in their name.
 Additionally, in an effort to lower the number of uninsured drivers on the road, most states will require that a vehicle be insured before it can be registered.

 It’s also illegal to drive a vehicle under a suspended license.
-So, you won’t be able to drive your car off the lot even if you were to get over all the hurdles.
+So, you won’t be able to drive your car off the lot even if you were to get over all the other hurdles.
 Every state is different, however, and whether or not you’re able to get all the details worked out can be a matter of where you live.

 Waiting out the Suspension